Minister Faust

-Malcolm Azania (born 1969), is a Kenyan-Canadian novelist, teacher, writer, and journalist.
-He is primarily known by his pen name, Minister Faust.
-In addition to writing science fiction, he is a playwright, journalist, teacher, and poet.
-He has also written video games.
-He was writer in residence at the University of Alberta, 2014-2015.
+Malcolm Azania (born 1969), better known by his pen name Minister Faust, is a Kenyan-Canadian novelist, playwright, poet, journalist, teacher, and science fiction writer.
+He has also written for video games, including Mass Effect 2, Gift of the Yeti, and Darkspore.
+From 2014 to 2015, he was a writer in residence at the University of Alberta.

 Personal life

-Born in Edmonton, Alberta, Malcolm Azania is the son of a Kenyan and a Canadian.
+Born in Edmonton, Alberta, Canada, Malcolm Azania is the son of a Kenyan and a Canadian.
 He attended local schools and started writing from an early age, showing an interest in science fiction.

 Career

 Azania's first published work was his science fiction play, The Undiscovered Country (1986), for Montreal's Creations Etc.

 He was the writer in residence at the University of Alberta.
 Writing in the science fiction and fantasy genres, he refers to his subgenre of writing as imhotep-hop.
 Imhotep-hop is an Africentric subgenre that draws inspiration from numerous ancient African civilizations and focuses on a future in which people struggle for justice.

 Most of his works deal with political themes in some way, with the most notable works being the ongoing War & Mir series.